 Pick a bag with the features you need, but not those you know you won’t use.

 A well-stocked diaper bag includes all the items you would use at home, plus a few things that will help you with on-the-go situations.
 Review this list as you’re putting together the items in your diaper bag:

 The number one item in your diaper bag is – you guessed it – diapers.
-You should pack one for every hour that you plan to be away from home.
-You probably won’t need them all, but having one diaper per hour will ensure that you don’t run out.
-For the best Diapers check out our Post here.
+You should pack one every hour you plan to be away from home.
+You probably won’t need them all, but having one diaper per hour will ensure you don’t run out.
+For the best diapers, check out our Post here.